cibgraphics/CSS-Style-Guide/README.md

 ### ID and Class Naming

-Use meaningful or generic ID or class names
+Use meaningful or generic ID or class names.

 Use ID and class names that reflect the purpose of the element in question, or that is otherwise generic that can be used anywhere needed.
 Names that reflect presentational or cryptic in nature should be avoided.